A Good Day at the Thrift Store – Wool Sweaters

 PLASTIC BINS

-To make your life easier when it comes to felted wool sweater projects, get yourself several bins, preferably the same size for easy stacking.
 I get mine at Costco.
 I used to have a big old mongo bin that I would throw some of the sweaters in, but it was way too big and hard to organize.
-So, that bin is now being used for sleeping bags.

 SORT IN COLORS

 Depending on how many sweaters you have, sit and figure out what colors need to go where.
-I use a whole bin for greens, and one bin for blacks and grays.

-I just got a Silhouette Cameo machine a while back and was able to make some fun vinyl labels.
-You can make a paper label and tape it to the box or even just stick some masking tape on and write what colors are inside.
+You can make a paper label and tape it to the box, or even just stick some masking tape on and write what colors are inside.

-Establish a box for SCRAPS.
-After you have cut things out you are going to have pieces that are too small to fold.
-DON’T THROW THEM AWAY.
-There are so many projects that require only a small piece of wool.
-Balls, hearts, and so many other things.
+Establish a box for scraps.
+After you have cut things out, you will have pieces that are too small to fold.

 So, there you have it.
 I hope this LONG post was helpful to you in some way.